-Whether you’re in need of a plumber, painter or landscaper, finding a competent and trustworthy contractor to carry out your remodel is no easy task.
-After you find one, you’ll have to worry about keeping your possessions and family safe while they work in your home.
+You're not alone.
+Whether you’re in need of a plumber, painter, or landscaper, we're here to help you find a competent and trustworthy contractor to carry out your remodel.
+We've also got tips for protecting your possessions and family while they work in your home.

 Top Tips for Protecting Your Home During a Remodel